Retail sales refer to the purchase of goods and services by customers.

 In this case, we’ve identified three sections.

-The first act you can take is to invest in category management software.
+The first action you can take is to invest in category management software.

 While category management aims to provide customers with what they want and improve a retailer’s business, if you’re a supplier, you can use it to add value and strengthen your position as a reliable supplier.

 By building and getting involved with planograms, you’ll have more influence over the merchandising of products in-store.
 Also, since you likely have access to market data, you can use it to back up any arguments to give your products more space.

 Since you have a unique value to offer retailers, which includes understanding the market and trends around a particular category, you can advise a retailer around product placement.
 It helps if your product information indicates that your product deserves more space.

-A note of warning here: if you do advise a retailer as a category captain or as part of a collaboration together with other suppliers, you can’t only recommend the retailer to give your product more space.
+A note of warning here: if you do advise a retailer as a category captain or as part of a collaboration with other suppliers, you can’t only recommend the retailer to give your product more space.
 A retailer isn’t interested in just building your brand; they want to grow the entire category.

 If you’re a supplier worth your salt, you’ll know that any suggestions you make must be in the best interest of the category.